FStarLang/FStar/doc/book/under_the_hood/uth_smt.rst

 For small developments, leaving the choice of pattern to Z3 is often fine, but as your project scales up, you probably want to be more careful about your choice of patterns.
-F* lets you write the pattern explicit on a quantifier and translates it down to SMT, as shown below.
+F* lets you write the pattern explicitly on a quantifier and translates it down to SMT, as shown below.

 .. code-block:: fstar